 The sale of a business can be an emotional and disruptive time for any owner.

-While it's almost impossible to predict the exact outcome of any sale, if you are aware of the most common deal killers you can take the necessary steps to avoid them and increase the likelihood of a successful acquisition.
+While it's almost impossible to predict the exact outcome of any sale, if you are aware of the most common deal killers you can take the necessary steps to avoid them and increase the likelihood of a successful company acquisition.

 At Exit Advisory Group, we help entrepreneurs develop growth and exit strategies to maximise their wealth and provide options.